top of page

 Get Started with Box Breathing to Achieve Peak Performance

-Get started with box breathing to achieve peak performance like some of your favorite anime warriors.
+Warriors can run, lift, jump, punch and kick each training session, however sometimes the simplest practices can generate remarkable results.
+Get started with the practice of box breathing to achieve peak performance like some of your favorite anime warriors.

-Efficient breathing isn't only a necessity for peak for performance but life itself; even Goku, Baki and Mash need to breathe efficiently when it comes to training and their battles as warriors in their universe.
+Efficient breathing isn't only a necessity for peak for performance but life itself; even Goku, Baki and Mash from the anime universe require efficient breathing when it comes to training and battling life threats.
 But when it comes to our breath, breathing practice is often neglected and this can be holding us back from achieving our hidden potential.
 If you're not yet familiar with any form of breath training, intentional deep breathing can help regulate your autonomic nervous system functions such as blood pressure, heart rate, body temperature and can help channel those jitters of anxiety whether it's before a dreadful workout session or stressful life situation.

 Overview